-The Nulink technology platform consists of blockchain, access control (Proxy Re-Encryption, Attribute-Based Encryption) and secure computation (Zero-Knowledge Proof, Secure Multi-party Computation, Fully Homomorphic Encryption) as its technical core.
-It provides enterprise-level data sharing and computation services.
+The NuLink technology platform is a fusion of a robust blockchain foundation, access control mechanisms (Proxy Re-Encryption, Attribute-Based Encryption), and secure computation protocols (Zero-Knowledge Proof, Secure Multi-party Computation, Fully Homomorphic Encryption).
+This technical foundation establishes NuLink as an integral and indispensable solution for data sharing and computation services, particularly tailored for the realm of preserving data privacy.

 At our core, we are committed to safeguarding data privacy.
 One of our primary objectives is to address the issue of data availability, which is typically divided into two parts.
 Firstly, we strive to provide consumers with the means to ascertain that the seller has the required data before making a request.
 Secondly, we aim to establish a mechanism for verifying the authenticity of the data in its encrypted form.